Terrific Whatzit

 The Terrific Whatzit (real name: Merton McSnurtle, also known as McSnurtle the Turtle) is a superhero turtle appearing in American comic books published by DC Comics.
 DC's first talking animal superhero, the Terrific Whatzit first appeared in Funny Stuff #1 (Summer 1944) and was created by writer-artist Martin Naydel.

 Natasha Lyonne voices the character in the animated film DC League of Super-Pets (2022).

 Fictional character biography

-McSnurtle is a turtle and shopkeeper who lives in the town of Zooville and is famed for his honesty and laziness.
+Merton McSnurtle is a turtle and shopkeeper who lives in the town of Zooville and is famed for his honesty and laziness.
 Wishing to see how such a person would handle receiving superpowers, otherworldly entitles called Prince Highness and Prince Lowness grant him super-speed, among other abilities.

-Dubbing himself the "Terrific Whatzit", he would go on to aid the Allies during the "Second Weird War".
-Additionally, his nephew Timmy Joe Terrapin / Fastback would acquire similar powers and join the Zoo Crew.
+As the Terrific Whatzit, McSnurtle removes his shell and dons a costume almost identical to that of the Golden Age Flash save that the lightning bolt emblem is replaced by a "TW" in a yellow circle.
+The name "Terrific Whatzit" stems from the fact that without his shell, it is hard to tell what kind of animal McSnurtle is.

+McSnurtle's last Golden Age appearance as the Terrific Whatzit was in Funny Stuff #17 (January 1947), although he continued to appear as a civilian in other titles.
+His superheroic identity would not appear again until Captain Carrot and His Amazing Zoo Crew! #9 in November 1982, in which he is seen helping the Allies during the "Second Weird War".
+Additionally, the Terrific Whatzit is revealed to be the uncle of Zoo Crew team member Fastback.